gophersaurus/framework/README.md

 We believe it is important for a framework to provide a style guide, not just code.

 Instead of reinventing the wheel, we recommend `gofmt` and `goimports` to automatically format go code properly.
-Beyond these awesome tools we also recommend gophers to keep as close as possible to the internal Golang Code Review standards at https://github.com/golang/go/wiki/CodeReviewComments.
+Beyond these awesome tools we also recommend gophers to keep close to the internal Golang Code Review standards at https://github.com/golang/go/wiki/CodeReviewComments.

 ###What Problem Is Gophersaurus Solving?: